Thomas-1527/Thomas-1527/README.md

 - 👯 I’m looking to collaborate on **data project**

-- 👨‍💻 All of my projects are available at https://1527.fr/nos-projets/
+- 👨‍💻 You can have a free diagnostic AI for your company at https://metavasi.fr

 - 📫 How to reach me **foucque.thomas@gmail.com**

-- 📄 Know about my experiences [www.linkedin.com/in/thomas-foucque-b33866164](www.linkedin.com/in/thomas-foucque-b33866164)
+- 📄 Know about my experiences [www.linkedin.com/in/thomas-foucque-b33866164](www.linkedin.com/in/tfo21)

 - ⚡ Fun fact **I love running but i'm really bad at running, so i developped an application to predict and analyse my course.
 You can see it in my repo !**